AkshatSh/DPD/docs/blog_8.md

 22     [1.0, 2.0]  0.930478  0.930478   0.852885
 ```

 This table shows that our labeling functions are covering a good variety of our input and predicting different things.
 They also conflict with each other which is good since it provides additional signal to learn from.
-While there is most likely room for improvement, we fix this componenet of the pipeline and focus on other components instead.
+While there is most likely room for improvement, we leave this component of the pipeline and focus on other components instead.

 ### Structure Learning and Traditional Snorkel